webdevops/azure-metrics-exporter/README.md

 *Hint: Multiple values can be specified multiple times or with a comma in a single value.*

 ### /probe/metrics/list parameters

+metrics are requested per resource in chunks of 20 metric names (35 metric names = 2 requests per resource)

 HINT: service discovery information is cached for duration set by `$AZURE_SERVICEDISCOVERY_CACHE` (set to `0` to disable)